 c) Buying vs renting should be a fair choice

 In general, subscriptions are more acceptable if you have a precious remote service.
 (This is why Adobe calls their subscription service “creative cloud”, even though there is not much cloud there).

 Currently, at our price point, we can’t get much cheaper.
 Our prices can only go up if we up our value.
 And if we offer a subscription, it won’t be a forced price hike to milk poor poets and students but a cheaper alternative for organisations.

 Technology: Plain text forever, but on more systems

 The obvious format to write in is plain text.
 Plain text doesn’t require you to use one app for all your texts.
 It works everywhere.
-No lock-in, built upon standard formats, stored transparently.
+No lock in, built upon standard formats, stored transparently.
 Nothing will change there, but we are now more than ever focused on offering iA Writer on different platforms.
 Apple is cool.
-Independence is cooler for both our customers and us.
+Independence is cooler for both us and our customers.